Precision Environmental Health Sciences (TPEHS)

 The Training in Precision Environmental Health Sciences (TPEHS) meets this need.
 Research at the interface of genetics, environment and data science (GxExD) holds enormous promise for improving our ability to understand and prevent disease to improve human environmental health.
 The goal of the TPEHS is to train the next generation of environmental health scientists who can work at the interface of genetics, environmental health and data science.
 The TPEHS aligns well with the NIH Precision Medicine Initiative, an emerging approach to disease treatment and prevention that takes into account individual variability in the genes, environment, and lifestyle of each person.
 This initiative capitalizes on our ability to understand variation in genotype/epigenotype at an individual level with great precision and, combined with the field of environmental health, promises to move our understanding of differences in inter-individual susceptibility to environmental disease in exciting new directions using, large-scale biologic databases, powerful methods for characterizing patients, and computational tools for analyzing large data sets.
 However, very few investigators have the breadth of education and training needed to incorporate genetics, environmental health, and data science into their research.
 It is therefore imperative that we develop a scientific workforce that is well trained at the cross-section of these three disciplines, with interdisciplinary GxExD training, to meet the increasing demand for precision EHS research.
 Because the impact of GxExD research is not limited to the academic arena but extends to non-academic settings and careers in areas such as policy, education, communication, industry, and civic organizations, it is also apparent precision environmental health scientists must be prepared for versatile workforce opportunities.

 Benefits of the program.
 By participating in this program, trainees will now have a co-mentored project by mentors in complementary research areas to leverage their training and research in these diverse areas.
-Additionally, each NIH-sponsored one-year fellowship appointment provides 12 months of stipend support ($25,836 for predocs or $53,760 and above for postdocs, per NIH FY2021), and, for some trainees, partial support for tuition, fees and health insurance (not fringe) and travel.
-The trainee’s primary mentor/department is responsible for the fringe, and the remainder of the stipend and health insurance (up to the institutional level).
+Additionally, each NIH-sponsored one-year fellowship appointment provides 12 months of stipend support ($28,224 for predocs; $61,008 and above for postdocs, per NIH FY2024), and, for some trainees, partial support for tuition, fees and health insurance (not fringe), and travel.
+The trainee’s primary mentor/department is responsible for the fringe and for the remainder of the stipend and health insurance (up to the institutional level).
 Some trainees will have the opportunity to compete for reappointment (for a total of two years) if progress is satisfactory.

 TPEHS Application Information

-Click here for the Spring 2022 TPEHS Fellowship Application form.
+Click here for the 2024 TPEHS Fellowship Application form.

 Click here to download the Mentor Recommendation Form template.
 Both primary and co-mentors are required to complete this form.